Correspondence Self-Paced Studies

 How Correspondence Self-Paced Study Works

 Each course gives students step-by-step instructions for completing the required lessons and includes study tips, topic discussions, assignments, and other pertinent course information.
 While guides and support are available both within the course and through additional Texas State resources, students are responsible for managing their own progress through the course.
 The instructor provides feedback on assignments and answers student questions.
 Most courses have proctored examinations, and many have two or more examinations.
-All proctored examinations must either be administered at Texas State in the Testing, Evaluation, and Measurement Center (TEMC), Round Rock Campus Testing Center, through the university's official online proctoring service (when designated in the course), or, for those students who live outside the area, administered by an approved exam proctor.

 The following regulations govern correspondence self-paced study at Texas State: